Probabilistic Object Maps for Long-Term Robot Localization: Mapping and Localization with Probabilistic Object Maps

 $p(c^*{=} 1 | a^*)$ is the logistic function, making $p(c^*{=} 1 | o^*)$ the convolution of a normal distribution and the logistic function.
 We adapt the approximation from \cite{bishop2006pattern} for such a convolution to incorporate the prior mean $\mu_0$, giving

-For POM evaluation, the kernel for computing $\mu$ is\hide{For the kernel function used to compute $\mu$, we use} a scaled product of a radial basis function (RBF) kernel \cite{bishop2006pattern} on position and a periodic variant of an RBF kernel on orientation.\AAA{Should we provide the math for this?} A prior for the likelihood of an object\hide{ in the range $[0, 1]$} is transformed from $[0, 1]$ by the logit function to obtain $\mu_0$. \hide{$\mu_0$ is obtained by transforming a prior for the likelihood of an object in the range $[0, 1]$.}
+For POM evaluation, the kernel for computing $\mu$ is a scaled product of a radial basis function (RBF) kernel \cite{bishop2006pattern} on position and a periodic variant of an RBF kernel on orientation.
+A prior for the likelihood of an object is transformed from $[0, 1]$ by the logit function to obtain $\mu_0$.